If you got used to checking your credit reports regularly during the COVID-19 pandemic, we have some good news.

-Regularly checking your credit report is wise.
-Not only can you catch errors and make sure they are corrected, but you may spot dubious activity on your record that indicates someone has stolen your identity and is opening accounts in your name.
+Checking your credit report is wise.
+Not only can you catch errors and make sure they are corrected, but you also may spot dubious activity on your record that indicates someone has stolen your identity and is opening credit cards or taking out loans in your name.

 If you are considering looking at your credit report soon, check out “How to Get Your Free Credit Report in 6 Easy Steps.”